Darren Sharper: 2010

-Free agency
+Retirement

-After workouts with the Denver Broncos, New England Patriots, and Green Bay Packers without a contract offer, Sharper reportedly announced his retirement after a 14-year career.
+After workouts with the Denver Broncos, New England Patriots, and Green Bay Packers without a contract offer, Sharper announced his retirement after a 14-year career.
 He finished with 63 career regular season interceptions, placing him sixth all time.
 He took 11 of them back for touchdowns, which ranks him tied for second with Charles Woodson and only behind Hall of Famer Rod Woodson, with 12.
-Sharper's 13 career defensive touchdowns (11 interception returns, two fumble returns) is tied for first in NFL history with Woodson and Woodson.
+Sharper's 13 career defensive touchdowns (11 interception returns, two fumble returns) is tied for first in NFL history with both Woodsons.

 Hall of Fame consideration

 On April 13, 2015, Sharper was removed from the William & Mary Athletics Hall of Fame.

 In 2016, he became eligible for induction into the Pro Football Hall of Fame, leading to a debate as to whether his criminal convictions disqualify him.
 Sports Illustrated writer Peter King, who is on the Hall of Fame voting committee, has said that Sharper must be considered because voters are prohibited from taking off-field issues into account.
+While Sharper was nominated for the Hall of Fame, he never progressed beyond nomination in the voting process.